-The pain associated with abdominal migraine is generally located in the middle of the abdomen around the belly button.
-It is often described as dull or “just sore” and may be moderate to severe.
-In addition to the pain, there can be loss of appetite, nausea, vomiting and pallor.
-The attacks last between 2-72 hours and in between attacks there should be complete symptom freedom.
+The pain connected to abdominal migraine is generally located in the middle of the stomach around the belly button.
+It can feel like a dull ache or soreness and may be moderate to severe.
+In addition, loss of appetite, nausea, vomiting and a pale appearance (pallor) can occur.
+Some children also have other migraine symptoms, like light and noise sensitivity.

 This type of migraine is mainly seen in children, most commonly under 10 years old, but it can also affect adults.
 The average age for onset (start of symptoms) is seven years old.
 The disease affects 1 to 4% of school-aged children and tends to affect more girls than boys.
 “Children with abdominal migraine usually start to outgrow the abdominal pain symptoms sometime around puberty,” says Dr. Greene.
 According to research, about 60% of children with this disease no longer have episodes of abdominal pain by their late teenage years.

 However, many of these children go on to develop typical migraine.
 “The majority of patients with abdominal migraine—somewhere between 50% and even up to 70% of patients in one study—either have migraine that occurs at the same time that they have abdominal migraine or they then develop it later in the adolescent or teenage years,” says Dr. Greene.

 Abdominal migraine is hard to diagnose and many people are diagnosed years after their symptoms start.
 “When people are diagnosed with abdominal migraine, the average length of time that they’ve gone with symptoms before getting diagnosed is reported as two years. ” says Dr. Greene.
 Abdominal pain can be common in childhood, and children may have trouble describing their pain and communicating the difference between these symptoms and a typical stomachache.
 “We always say that migraine is not just a headache.
 Abdominal migraine is also not just a stomachache,” says Dr. Greene.